Matini94/merci-tracker/README.md

 3. **View Dashboard**: Check your income overview and recent entries
 4. **Analytics**: Explore detailed analytics and trends in the Analytics section
 5. **Data Management**: Use import/export tools in the Data Management section

-## 📱 PWA Installation

-Install Merci Tracker as a PWA on your device:

 - **Desktop**: Click the install button in your browser's address bar
 - **Mobile**: Use "Add to Home Screen" from your browser's menu